 SD video: Standard definition video (SD) records 640 x 480 pixels at a 4:3 aspect ratio.
 Although modern television rarely uses SD video, it’s still used in Internet video because it loads very quickly.
 However, it doesn’t have the overall quality of full HD, QHD, or 4K resolution video.

 You can find basic vlogging cameras for less than $200, perhaps even as low as $100.
 These cameras usually have optical image stabilization, and they’re lightweight for use on the go, but they won’t offer many other features to simplify the process, such as swivel display screens.
 Many of these won’t be able to record full HD video.
 They have small image sensors, too, so they struggle with recording in low-light conditions.

 These vlogging cameras cost from $200 to $400.
 In this price range, you might be able to find a camera with one or two high-end features, but it’s rare to find one with three or more.
 They can shoot full HD video, and some may shoot at QHD or 4K, too.
 You can also sometimes find a swivel LCD with a touchscreen in this price range.
 Some of these cameras have large image sensors, making them good choices for shooting in low light.

 Cameras that provide several desirable features for vlogging cost at least $400, and can be as high as $2,000.
 In this price range, nearly every camera has a large image sensor and excels in low-light situations.
 Nearly all of these cameras have microphone ports and can shoot 4K video.
 However, you might have to shop around to find one that has a swivel LCD screen.

 Q. Can I use my vlogging camera for everyday photography, too?

-A. Yes, although some vlogging cameras will be better at video recording than still image photography.
+A. Yes, although some will be better at video recording than still image photography.
 If taking still images is important to you, shop around to find a vlogging camera that excels in both areas.